-9. Scroll to the bottom of the page and Click on the Save and return to my visits.
+9. Scroll to the bottom of the page and click on Save and return to my visits.

-At the end of the season remember to submit your return for your clubs returns officer to review.
+At the end of the season remember to submit your return to your club’s returns officer for review.

 There are quite a few types of chokes on the market and several ways they work.

 The most common after-market chokes work in one of 2 ways.
 Either

 a) Standard constriction choke

 Standard constriction works by tightening the pattern of shot in the gun barrel over the last few inches causing the pellets to group together and pattern density to increase.

 The more the restriction the tighter the pattern.
 Loosely speaking the following rules apply.